PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 ## Privacy, compliance, and security

-Compliance can be a bit of a regulatory headache, especially for international organizations who have to adhere to rules such as GDPR.
+Compliance can be a bit of a regulatory headache, especially for international organizations who must adhere to rules such as GDPR.
 PostHog makes such things simple by offering a choice of where your data is hosted, cookie-less tracking, and a variety of security options to keep your data secure.

 GA4 also offers various [privacy controls](https://support.google.com/analytics/answer/9019185), but does not enable you to choose where your data is stored.